plow-technologies/inferno/README.md

 warning: ignoring untrusted substituter 'https://cache.iog.io'
 ```

-when running a `nix` command, you are not allowed to set this value.
+when running a `nix` command, you are not a trusted user and the settings from the flake will not be applied even if you have selected `y` for each prompt.

 On non-NixOS systems, add the following to the system-wide configuration (`/etc/nix/nix.conf`):